We may earn affiliate commissions for the recommended products. Learn more.

 Firewall protection

 A firewall is an extremely helpful security feature to protect against external threats.
-What it does is that it monitors your network and blocks unsolicited, unwanted, and unauthorized network traffic.
+What it does is monitor your network and block unsolicited, unwanted, and unauthorized network traffic.

 While Malwarebytes doesn’t come with a firewall, Microsoft Defender does.
 And although it isn’t the most powerful one, it’s open for customizing to suit your needs.